 Generally, FERPA limits disclosure of information in education records maintained by schools while HIPAA limits disclosure of health information by health care providers.
-When health care providers work on school campuses, HIPAA or FERPA may apply to the provider's records depending on a number of complex variables.19 and mental health providers, and dictates how and when information can be shared.20 These laws parallel HIPAA in many ways, but in some cases provide greater confidentiality protection.
+When health care providers work on school campuses, HIPAA or FERPA may apply to the provider's records depending on a number of complex variables.19

+In addition to FERPA and HIPAA, California state law protects the confidentiality of information held by schools and mental health providers, and dictates how and when information can be shared.20 These laws parallel HIPAA in many ways, but in some cases provide greater confidentiality protection.
 When that occurs, providers must follow the state law.
 California confidentiality law does apply to health information in an education record subject to FERPA; therefore, FERPA and California law may apply to the same information at the same time.
+Identifying the applicable statute is important because the laws' requirements differ.
+Under FERPA, for example, a parent must sign a release authorizing the exchange of information on behalf of a minor child.
+Under HIPAA, a parent must sign for a minor except only the minor student must sign if the records pertain to health services (including mental health) the minor consented to, or could have consented to, under state law.
+This distinction is important because of the California law cited previously that authorizes 12-year-olds to consent to their own outpatient mental health services.